KongSwap/kong/README.md

-# Kong Swap
+# KongSwap

-Welcome to the Kong Swap project.
+Welcome to the KongSwap project.
 This document will guide you through setting up and running the project locally.

 ## Project Directory Structure